goshiphq/goship-cms/content/blog/what-does-customs-broker-do-and-do-you-need-one.md

 ## **Do I need to hire a customs broker?**

-It is not required for you to hire a customs brokers.
+It is not required for you to hire customs brokers.
 However, if you decide to submit all the documents on your own, you are fully responsible for knowing the rules and [regulations.](https://www.cbp.gov/sites/default/files/documents/Importing%20into%20the%20U.S.pdf) You are also responsible for the accuracy of the information that you provide.
 That’s why many businesses hire brokers for their own convenience, and to avoid errors and charges.
 Most companies and shippers don’t have experience with importing goods, so it’s better to turn to expert help.
 Just like you provide specific services or products in your niche, customs brokers have the expertise to complete the importing process within their industry.

 ## **Where do I find a customs broker?**

 It depends on the shipping service you are using for moving your goods.
 Some shipping companies just provide freight forwarding and handling services, and won't be able to help you with customs clearance.
 Also, some companies like FedEx or UPS have in-house customs brokers.
 But if you’re looking for a smaller service, it won’t be a good fit for you.
-Ultimately, it’s better to work with freight shipping companies who can offer you the option to work with a customs broker, or to recommend you a reliable one.
+Ultimately, it’s better to work with freight shipping companies who can offer you the option to work with customs brokers, or to recommend you a reliable one.

 ## **International shipping with GoShip.com**